v5ma/selfawarenetworks/raynote13.md

 It might be, I thought, since mass and energy were differentiated by time in Einstein’s Equation, that there was also some sort of relationship between the spacetime field and mass that had some sort of inverse relationship.
 After all the void of space is an energy field right?

+I imagined that where the density of mass & time frames was great, there would be a correspondingly great volume of empty spacetime around it.
+As the density of the mass and time increase, the volume of empty space might increase at the same rate relatively speaking.
+This would imagine that spacetime was a napkin, and where there was mass the time part of the napkin was crunched up, and the space part of the napkin was relatively stretched out.

-I imagined that the density of mass & time frames increased the volume of empty spacetime around mass might increase at the same rate.
-I imagined that if we had more frames of time around mass at the quantum scale that this might change the path of particle travel, because the particle might interpret additional frames of time as additional frames of space that it has to compute its trajectory through.
+I imagined that if we had more frames of time (or more waves of time, or a phase difference in the waves of space) around mass at the quantum scale that this might change the path of particle travel, because the particle might interpret additional frames of time as additional frames of space that it has to compute its trajectory through.

 Neither an object nor a particle traveling in a straight line is expected to change its path without a force acting upon it, but I imagined that for a particle it maintained a straight path because the odds of deviating into another path were approximately cancelled out by even odds.